 - A statement of the organisational structure, including an evaluation of which Norwegian entity the shareholder is comparable to in section 2-38, subsection 1, letters a-h, of the Tax Act

 - Grounds for why the shareholder should be considered as genuinely established and to be carrying out genuine economic activity within the EEA pursuant to the section 2-38, subsection 5, of the NorwegianTax Act

 - A credit advice (dividend receipt)proving that you’ve received the dividend.
 The receipt must be issued by a bank and contain the following:

 - name of the final dividend recipient

 - number of shares and gross dividend per share in NOK

-- If the dividend has gone through several transactions, the entire transaction chain must be proved.
+- If the dividend has gone through several transactions, the entire transaction chain must be documented.

-- If the shares were registered on a nominee account (NOM-account), you must provide the account number and name of the agent holding the account
+- If the shares were registered on a nominee account (NOM account), you must provide the account number and the name of the custodian holding the account

-- If you do not have the VPS information, contact your agent or the account operator to receive the information
+- If you do not have VPS account information, contact your custodian or the account operator to receive this information

 - Payment information: